Chinas Xi In Hungary To Celebrate new Era With Orban - UrduPoint

 China's Xi In Hungary To Celebrate 'new Era' With Orban

-Budapest, (APP - UrduPoint / Pakistan Point News - 9th May, 2024) Hungarian Prime Minister Viktor Orban will host Chinese President Xi Jinping in Budapest on Thursday in a bid to strengthen already flourishing ties between Beijing and its closest EU ally.
+Budapest, (APP - UrduPoint / Pakistan Point News - 9th May, 2024) Chinese President Xi Jinping visited Hungary Thursday seeking a "new journey" with Beijing's closest European Union ally amid Beijing's divisions with the West over the Ukraine war and global trade.

-The state visit to Hungary is the last leg of Xi's European tour, his first since 2019.
+The state visit to Hungary is the last leg of Xi's European tour, his first to the continent since 2019.

-Earlier this week, the Chinese leader kicked off his trip in France, a visit that was cordial but also highlighted tensions between Beijing and the EU over the war in Ukraine and global trade.

-After visiting non-EU partner Serbia, Xi arrived in Budapest on Wednesday evening.
+In recent years, the Central European country of 9.6 million people has attracted a flood of major Chinese projects, mostly related to the manufacture of electric vehicles and batteries.

+Hungarian President Tamas Sulyok warmly received Xi and his wife Peng Liyuan with military honours in the courtyard of the presidential palace in Budapest on Thursday morning.

+The Chinese leader arrived in the Hungarian capital on Wednesday night after wrapping up his visit to Serbia, and later attended a state dinner with Prime Minister Viktor Orban.

+Budapest was decked out with Chinese flags and placed under tight security, while Tibetan flags were hidden from sight.

-In an op-ed published in Hungary's pro-government Magyar Nemzet daily ahead of his arrival in Budapest, Xi praised a "long-standing friendship" he described "as mellow and rich as Tokaji wine", referring to the renowned Hungarian vineyards region.
+In an op-ed published in Hungary's pro-government Magyar Nemzet daily ahead of his arrival, Xi praised a "long-standing friendship" he described "as mellow and rich as Tokaji wine", referring to the renowned Hungarian vineyards region.

 "We have gone through hardships together and defied power politics together amid volatile international situations.